Northwoods Ledger logo

 May 19 (2013)

 The sequence of the thaw is a lesson in local geography.
-Ice out generally follows the depth of the basin and the color of the water.
+Ice out generally follows the depth of the basin and the clarity of the water.

 Shallow flowages like the Rainbow or Thunder Lake are often the first to clear.
 Their dark, tannin-stained waters absorb solar radiation more efficiently than clear water.
 This heats the lake from the top down.
 In contrast, deep seepage lakes like Clear Lake or Two Lakes act as massive thermal batteries.
 They hold onto the cold of winter until the very last moment.

-Ice out is the starting gun for the biological production of the Northwoods.
-As soon as the sun can reach the water column, it triggers massive hatches of aquatic insects.
-Midges and mayflies emerge in billions.
+Ice out is the starting gun for biological production in the Northwoods.
+As soon as sunlight penetrates the water column, it triggers massive hatches of aquatic insects.
+Midges and mayflies emerge by the billions.

 These insects are the energy packets of our ecosystem.
 They are rich in highly unsaturated omega-3 fatty acids.
 This provides the essential protein that millions of migrating birds need to survive their journey up the Mississippi Flyway.
 When the ice leaves the lake, the kitchen opens for the entire region.